-Here’s a Look at Some Facts to Know about Mouth Guards:
+Here’s a Look at Some Facts about Mouth Guards:

 1. Sports Mouth Guards Protect Your Teeth

-When playing contact sports, such as hockey or football, there is a risk of dental injuries.
-The mouth guards make a protecting layer so that your teeth don’t get injured even when the ball hits the face.
+When playing contact sports such as hockey or football, there is a risk of dental injuries.
+Mouth guards are a protective layer so that your teeth don’t get injured even when the ball hits the face.
 It is recommended to invest in a mouth guard that fits properly.

 2. You Only Need a Mouth Guard for the Top Teeth

-This might come as a surprise for you but if you are wearing the mouth guard for the first time, but you need to wear it only for the top teeth.
+This might come as a surprise to you if you are wearing a mouth guard for the first time,but you need only wear it for your top teeth.
 The only exception to this rule is when you wear fixed dental appliances or braces on the lower teeth.

 3. You Need to Replace Mouth Guards Every Six Months

-The need to replace the mouth guard as it gets worn off over the period of time.
-Wearing an old and worn off mouth guard won’t be able to offer any protection to the mouth or teeth from strong hits or blows.
+The need to replace the Mouth guards need to be replaced every six months as it gets worn over a period of time.
+Wearing an old and worn mouth guard won’t be able to offer any protection to the mouth or teeth from strong hits or blows.

 4. Mouth Guards Need to be Washed After Every Use